Privacy Notice – prospective students, applicants and offer-holders

 11.6. request the transfer of your personal information to another party

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 If you would like to exercise any of these rights, you should contact the University Data Protection Officer by email: email@example.com.
 Alternatively you can write to The Information Governance Office, University of Manchester, Christie Building, Oxford Road, Manchester M13 9PL.
-Further information about your rights is available [insert new IGO web pages when available]
+Further information about your rights is available from the University’s data protection web pages.

 12. How long is my information kept?

 We store your personal information as part of your student record for the duration of your studies and for a defined period after you graduate.
-In addition, information directly relating to your studies and the qualifications you were awarded is retained much longer as stated above and this information may also be consulted as part of our assessment of any future application you make for further studies at The University of Manchester.
-Information about how long different types of information are retained by the University is published on its Record Retention Schedule (PDF document, 178KB).
+In addition, information directly relating to your studies and the qualifications you were awarded is retained much longer as stated above and this information may also be consulted as part of our assessment of any future application you make for further studies at the University of Manchester.
+Information about how long different types of information are retained by the University is published in the University's record retention schedule (PDF document, 848KB).

 13. Who can I contact?

-If you are not happy with the way your information is being handled, or with the response received from us, you have the right to lodge a complaint with the Information Commissioner’s Office at Wycliffe House, Water Lane, Wilmslow, SK9 5AF.
+If you are not happy with the way your information is being handled, or with the response received from us, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO) at Wycliffe House, Water Lane, Wilmslow, SK9 5AF (visit the ICO website)

 15. Are changes made to this notice?